reenz/CV/README.md

 - Ruby, Rails, JavaScript
 - RSpec, Jasmine

+#### Ness Wadia College of Commerce, Pune, India (July 2013 to May 2014)
+- Post Graduate Diploma in Banking and Finance(First class)

 #### Symbiosis International College of Arts and Commerce, Pune, India (July 2011 to May 2013)
 - Masters in Commerce specialising in Accounting and Taxation(First class)

-#### Ness Wadia College of Commerce, Pune, India (July 2013 to May 2014)
+#### Symbiosis International College of Arts and Commerce, Pune, India (July 2008 to May 2011)
-- Post Graduate Diploma in Banking and Finance(First class)
+- Bachelor in Commerce specialising in Banking and Finance(First class)

-#### Course in Certified Industrial Accountant+ from Pune, India (Sep 2008 to Feb 2010)
-- A Grade

 ## <a name="experience"> Experience </a>

 #### Career Break (Jan 2015 to Oct 2017)
 - Relocated to United Kingdom
-- Exploring programming to complement my domain skills
+- Explored my interest in programming

 #### PRGX Pvt India Ltd (Dec 2013 to Dec 2014)